SubjectsSubjects(version: 970)

 Course completion requirements -

-a) Active participation in class activities (two missed seminars per semester are tolerated)
+a) Active participation in class activities (up to two missed seminars per semester are tolerated)

 b) Depending on the number of course participants approximately two presentations on selected syllabus theoretical topic(s); an outline of each presentation has to be sent electronically at least two days before the presentation for approval